n0rbed/college.DSP/README.md

-Hi - this is some study material and some code I've written for my undergrad DSP course
+Hi - this is some study material and code I've written for my undergrad DSP course